collectd/collectd/docs/CONTRIBUTING.md

 You are encouraged to use those prefixes together with the plugin you're modifying.
 A new feature in the CPU plugin would have the `feat(cpu): ` prefix.

+PRs should either introduce a new feature or fix a bug, not both.
+Such changes should be split into two PRs.

 ### ChangeLog

 Feature and Bug PRs need to have a one-line summary in the *PR description*.